patrickwolf/fpt-api/README.md

         ["entity.Shot.sg_assets_count"]
     )

+    # Get all Entities of a given Page, applying the Page filters
+    for shot in fpt.yield_page_entities(5105):
+        print(shot)

 ### API Reference

 Check out the [Official Shotgun API Reference](https://developers.shotgridsoftware.com/python-api/reference.html) for more information on the base `shotgun_api3` library.
 FPT does not change the base API, but rather extends it with additional functionality.

+Yield all Entities of a given Page, applying the Page filters:

+    fpt.yield_page_entities(page_id, additional_filters, fields)
+    page_id: int
+    additional_filters: list of optional additional SG filters
+    fields: list of SG fields, if not provided it will use the fields displayed in the Page

 ## Performance Notes